aws-samples/aws-serverless-airline-booking/src/backend/booking/README.md

 Decision | Description | Timeframe
 ------------------------------------------------- | --------------------------------------------------------------------------------- | -------------------------------------------------
 State Machine for booking process | Primarily to illustrate Saga in practice including handling failed overall executions with a DLQ.
 This should be simplified after re:Invent 2019, specially booking confirmation. | During Twitch season (Apr-Aug '19)
+Drop Logging Stack | AWS Lambda Powertools Metrics utilize the new Amazon CloudWatch Embedded Metrics Format (EMF) making our custom implementation unnecessary.
+This also has the benefit of not requiring any additional stack. | July 22nd 2020